Revisiting your allocation helps keep your financial plan aligned with your goals, risk tolerance and time horizon.

 Asset class weighting: With absolute bands, asset classes with small allocations must increase significantly to trigger a rebalancing event.
 Relative bands self-adjust based on the weighting of the asset, which many consider an efficiency advantage.

-Other considerations: Tax implications, market conditions, and the objective of the portfolio are examples of important factors to consider when rebalancing.
+Other considerations: Tax implications, market conditions and the objective of the portfolio are examples of important factors to consider when rebalancing.

 Rebalancing your portfolio is key to helping maintain an appropriate level of risk.
 Talk with your advisor about the different approaches – he or she can help you determine which method best suits your unique financial plan.

 There is no assurance any investment strategy will be successful.
 Past performance may not be indicative of future results.
+The process of rebalancing may result in tax consequences.